mmlawton15/group-project-gas-app/README.md

 WHEN I open the app
 I CAN input my current Zipcode
-ONCE my zipcode is submitted, I am presented with a list of nearby gas stations
+ONCE my zipcode is submitted, I am presented with a list of nearby gas stations THESE gas stations have prices of gas listed next to them and a descriptive title